 When you need maintenance and repair services for your industrial process baghouses or nuisance dust collectors, trust IAC’s Blue Crew field service maintenance and engineering teams!
-Our maintenance and engineering experts work on all types of dust collection systems rom the largest pulse jet or reverse air baghouse, to the smallest bin vent or cartridge collector.
-IAC’s Blue Crew has the know-how to perform filter bag change outs, routine maintenance, ventilation system balancing, engineering evaluation reports, baghouse refurbishments, and more.
+Our maintenance and engineering experts work on all types of dust collection systems from the largest pulse jet or reverse air baghouses, to the smallest bin vent or cartridge collector.
+IAC’s Blue Crew has the know-how to perform filter bag change-outs, routine maintenance, ventilation system balancing, engineering evaluation reports, baghouse refurbishments, and more.

-With a routine preventative maintenance program by the IAC Blue Crew, your plant will operate with peak dust collection efficiency and reduced emissions.
+With a routine preventative maintenance program by the IAC Blue Crew, your plant’s ventilation and dust collection systems will operate with peak efficiency and reduced emissions.
 The IAC Blue Crew will make sure your facility has a clean and safe work environment to protect your staff and keep your operations within the strict air quality guidelines.

 Fully Trained and Certified Baghouse Dust Collector Maintenance Crews

-Safety is priority #1 when assembling a maintenance team for any project.
+Safety is priority #1 when assembling an industrial plant maintenance team for any project.
 Along with training on our own safety protocols, all of our Blue Crew members have completed OSHA 10 or 30 training, plus MSHA and confined space as required, and in-depth training specific to the environment they’ll be working in.